 The embryo breaks into three layers: the ectoderm (central nervous system, skin, and hair), the endoderm (the visceral organ and circulatory system) and the middle layer is the mesoderm.
 This mesoderm is in the middle so it reaches with fibers upward and downward to surround the ectoderm and endoderm.
 By doing so the mesoderm layer creates an amazing myofascial net.
 From a manual therapy prospective, physical therapists treat the ectoderm with craniosacral therapy, the endoderm with visceral manipulation, and the mesoderm fascial net with myofascial release.

 Thomas Myers, author of Anatomy Trains, explains that in order to understand the human body, one must look at the body as a system enclosed in one fascial net.
 So if something happens to one part of the fascial net; the restriction may actual be felt distant from the source.
 Much like a tight sweater, if you pull on one end of the sweater you feel it at the other end.
 When one understand the myofascial meridians and trains of the body, one can logical explore the body and with” hands on” techniques perceive and release the restrictions.
-These diagrams are a few of the myofascial meridians explained by Myers.
+The deep front line and the spiral lines are a few of the many lines that your therapist can release.